 Instructions to the editor: please add the following paragraph to Line 1, Page 94 in the subclause 11.21.18.6.1 General in 802.11bf D0.3 as shown below:

+Note that the reporting phase in Figure 11-41c (Example of TB sensing measurement instances) can be a basic reporting phase, a threshold-based reporting phase, or both of them.
+In the case that both the basic reporting phase and the threshold-based reporting phase exist, the basic reporting phase is present as the measurement reporting subphase of the threshold-based reporting phase.

 Discussion: